-The legal name of the LLC must include one of the following at the end of the business name:
+Under Colorado state law, the legal name of a Colorado Limited Liability Company must include one of the following words or abbreviations at the end of the business name:

 – Limited Liability Company